Radeju/Hearts-card-game/README.md

 _Please note that this is a work in progress and should at all times be buildable, but with limited functionality that will be increasing as I develop the game in my spare time.
-I have a full-time job developing software in C#.Net and am kept quite busy with work projects.
-I would however, like to offer a commitment that I will at some point finish this application.
-Likely through a process of slow but consistent feature development._
+I have a full-time job developing software in C#.Net and am kept quite busy with work projects._